15 Ways to Tackle Your Bumpy Body Skin Fast

 Similar to body brushing, using a manual exfoliant can help to remove dead skin cells.
 Since KP skin can also be sensitive though, make sure to be gentle, try to avoid anything heavily-fragranced, and instead stick to formulas that contain separate skincare benefits (like salt, which has some natural anti-bacterial properties).

 Good old moisturiser rides to the rescue once again; this time helping to soften the rough-feeling Keratosis Pilaris can leave behind, as well as by helping to soothe redness.

-Extra beauty points for chooising one with added salicylic acid to exfoliate at the same time.
-Cerave’s SA Lotion for Rough & Bumpy Skin* is a particularly bargainous favourite.
+Extra beauty points for choosing one with added salicylic acid to exfoliate at the same time.
+Cerave’s SA Lotion for Rough & Bumpy Skin is a particularly bargainous favourite.

 6. Natural Fibres

-Because these bumps are a problem caused by clogged follicles, one of the most common, everyday things that exacerbates them is what you put next to you skin (think tight clothes and synthetic fabrics, which can cause friction).
+Because these bumps are a problem caused by clogged follicles, one of the most common, everyday things that exacerbate them is what you put next to your skin (think tight clothes and synthetic fabrics, which can cause friction).

 Instead, I really try to stick to natural, breathable fibres like cotton, linen, wool or silk (racking up some sustainable fashion points at the same time), as well as not-so-skin-tight fits as much as possible.